ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 One of the following:

-- Status 202 - Registration is successful.
+- Status 201 - Registration is successful.
-  - Header `Location: <Base URL>/operations/<Operation ID>`
+  - Header `Location: <Base URL>/entries/<Entry ID>`
   - Header `Content-Type: application/json`
-  - Body `{ "operationId": "<Operation ID>", "status": "succeeded", "entryId": "<Entry ID"> }`
+  - Body `{ "entryId": "<Entry ID"> }`

 - Status 202 - Registration is pending.
   - Header `Location: <Base URL>/operations/<Operation ID>`
   - Header `Content-Type: application/json`
+  - (Optional) Header: `Retry-After: <seconds>`
   - Body `{ "operationId": "<Operation ID>", "status": "pending" }`

 - Status 400 - Registration was unsuccessful due to invalid input.
   - Error code `badSignatureAlgorithm`
   - Error code `TBD`

-If 202 is returned with status `pending`, then clients should wait until registration succeeded or failed by polling the registration status using the Operation ID returned in the response.
+If 202 is returned, then clients should wait until registration succeeded or failed by polling the registration status using the Operation ID returned in the response.
 Clients should always obtain a receipt as a proof that registration has succeeded.

 ### Retrieve Operation Status